TanStack/table/docs/api/useTable.md

   - Optional
   - Must be **memoized**
   - Defaults to `(row, relativeIndex, parent) => parent ? [parent.id, relativeIndex].join('.') : relativeIndex`
-- `debug: Bool`
-  - Optional
-  - A flag to turn on debug mode.
-  - Defaults to `false`

 ### Column Options